-When you send a raw from within RawTherapee to an external editor for further processing, RawTherapee needs to know which program you want to use.
+When you send a raw from within RawTherapee to an external editor for further

+RawTherapee 4.0.9 User Manual Page 51 of 61 processing, RawTherapee needs to know which program you want to use.
 If that's not the Gimp, you can specify the path to your favorite photo editor here.